-Having a properly funded trust is crucial to carrying out your estate plan and avoiding probate.
+Having an experienced trust administration attorney help you properly fund a trust is crucial to carrying out your estate plan and avoiding probate.